 - Individual Professional Placement Year Portfolio based on the entirety of the student’s work placement experience.
 This portfolio showcases the student’s achievement in the work placement job role and their personal and professional development throughout the professional placement year.
 This is a marked assessment worth 100% of the module mark.

 Students submit elements of the Employability Portfolio as they progress through the taught workshops in Semester 1.

 Students receive oral formative feedback in the taught workshops in Semester 1 and written formative feedback on the submitted elements of the Employability Portfolio.

 During the Professional Placement Year, students receive oral formative feedback from their Placement Tutor.

 Students receive written summative feedback on the complete Employability Portfolio and on the Professional Placement Year Portfolio

-- • To enable students to develop advanced employability skills relevant to appropriate, graduate-level job roles in areas relevant to their programme of study.
+- Develop the knowledge from across the curriculum and translate it into advanced employability skills relevant to appropriate, graduate-level job roles in areas relevant to their programme of study

-- • To allow students to specialise their learning in an area that is relevant and interesting to them.
+- Explore new skills appropriate to an area of employment that is relevant and interesting